ServiceNowDevProgram/code-snippets/CMDB/CMDB record count/README.md

 # CMDB Record count
+Used the Var CMDB Tables
+Define in array all the CMDB Tables
+Iterate over each table and count records

-Simple code snippet to count the number of records in each CMDB table
+Log the count for the current table